Proton Iriz: Pre-launch

-The Proton Iriz, which is a larger B-segment hatchback will not compete with the Perodua Axia, a similar but smaller A-segment car, which is launched in the second half of 2014.
-The Proton Iriz will compete directly with the Perodua Myvi instead.
-The Myvi has been the best-selling car in Malaysia for 8 consecutive years, between 2006 and 2013 respectively.
-Furthermore, the Proton Iriz will not compete with Indonesia's Low Cost Green Cars (LCGC), which include the Toyota Agya, Daihatsu Ayla, Suzuki Wagon R, Honda Brio Satya and Datsun Go among others.
-The Proton GSC will instead compete with the more mainstream B-segment hatchbacks such as the Toyota Yaris, Mitsubishi Mirage, Kia Rio, Honda Jazz and Hyundai i20 in its export markets, but it will nonetheless be priced significantly cheaper than its Japanese and South Korean rivals.

-The Proton Iriz Car was originally scheduled for an April, May or June 2014 launch in Malaysia.
+The Iriz originally scheduled for an April, May or June 2014 launch in Malaysia.
 However, the launch has since been delayed to 25 September. since it has to go a 100,000 km drive cycle on road testing.
 The Iriz will be the first all-new model to be developed under Proton's new owner, DRB-HICOM.
 Dr. Mahathir Mohamad, recently appointed chairman of Proton has stated that in a bid to move upmarket, the upcoming Iriz will cost more than expected, but nonetheless still cheaper than its rivals from the same segment.
 The P2-30A will incorporate better quality components and a long list of standard features never before seen in a small Proton, more even than its bigger siblings, the 2012 Prevé and 2013 Suprima S. Dr. Mahathir has also promised to tackle the issue of quality control among Proton's vendors, with the aim of incorporating the highest quality components from only the best vendors in an effort to improve public confidence in Proton's below-average build quality standards.
 The Proton Iriz took 4 years to develop at a cost of between RM560 million.
 The company has also promised a 5-Star ANCAP safety rating for the P2-30A.

+Introduction of the Iriz in Mauritius took place in October 2016, while Indonesian introduction occurred in February 2017.

 Post-launch

-In 2017, Proton Iriz was updated that included various improvement from its sibling, the Persona.
+In 2017, Proton Iriz was updated which included various improvements from its sibling, the Persona.
 The 1.6L Executive variant was released to the public, and the manual transmission was only available on the base Standard model.